vippsas/vipps-solutions/in-store/README.md

 ### Step 1: Identify the customer

-The flow begins with the customer presenting their Vipps MobilePay QR code to the merchant.
+The customer presents their personal Vipps MobilePay QR code to the merchant.

 ![Loyalty Flow](images/POS_step_1.png)